Obedm16/Mikeoduoli/README.md

 <h2>Hello there 👋</h2>

 I am a skilled Data Analyst and Frontend Developer.
-With strong foundation in my fields, I blend in well in technical aspects and articulating the business needs.
+With strong foundation in my field, I blend in well in terms of technical aspect and articulating the business need.

 <strong>Contact:</strong>
 <p class="fa-solid fa-email">mikeoduoli@gmail.com</p>